Relationship with an Addicted Child

 7. Practice Mindfulness

-Mindfulness techniques like meditation, deep breathing exercises, or yoga can help parents manage stress and anxiety.
+Mindfulness practices such as meditation, deep breathing, and yoga can help parents manage stress and anxiety.
 These practices encourage parents to stay grounded, reduce emotional overwhelm, and improve their ability to respond calmly in challenging situations.

 8. Communicate Effectively